-The double album - which was released on 23 October 1995 and included the likes of Bullet With Butterfly Wings, Tonight Tonight and Thirty-Three - was a commercial and critical success and made Billy Corgan and co one of the prominent alternative bands of the 90s.
+The double album included the likes of Bullet With Butterfly Wings, Tonight Tonight and Thirty-Three and was a commercial and critical success, making Billy Corgan and co one of the prominent alternative bands of the 90s.

 Nothing seems to evoke the decade more than the album's 1979 single- a dreamy loop and sample-ridden track that was quite uncharacteristic of the band's style at the time.

 The track and its nostalgic video has been an alt ear worm since it was released, but what makes the year 1979 so special anyway?

 Find out a bit more about the track and the reason for its title here.

 1979 was the second single to be taken from Smashing Pumpkins third album and it was released on 23 January 1996.